sorry-cypress/sorry-cypress/README.md

 MONGODB_DATABASE="your-DB-name"
 ```

-With MongoDB driver you can use the other services - `api` and `dashboard` to see the results of your runs
+With MongoDB driver you can use the other services - `api` and `dashboard` to see the results of your runs.

 #### Snapshots driver

-...is what allows to save the snapshots of failed tests.
+...is what allows you to save the snapshots of failed tests.

 It provides the client (Cypress runner) a URL for uploading the screenshots.

 ##### Dummy

-Is the default driver and it does nothing - snapshots won't be saved
+Is the default driver and it does nothing - snapshots won't be saved.

 You can set it explicity in `.env`: